grouparoo/app-example-heroku/README.md

 ## Notes

+- You can scale the number of `web` and `worker` processes with the `heroku ps` command.
+Depending on your workload, you may need more of one type of process than another.
+- Grouparoo will source Heroku's `PORT` variable automatically to bind to the proper port.
 - Heroku uses a `Procfile` to define the `web` and `worker` dynos.
 - This repo also powers the `Deploy with Heroku` button, so there's an `app.json` file to configure that deployment.
 You won't need that in your project.